Priming, callbacks, and peak experience

 Priming works by exposing a person to some kind of input, which leaves a “residual trace,” in neural pathways, making future activation of the same pathways easier.
 (Schoeller and Perlovsky)

 In my very limited knowledge, A the kind of priming that Schoeller and Perlovsky employed is a short-term phenomenon.
 It wouldn’t work, for example, for them to have their participants be exposed to the prime, go shopping at the mall, and then return to watch the choreography video.
-By that time, the neural pathways activated but the prime would no longer “be warm,” so the it would have no effect.
+By that time, the neural pathways activated but the prime would no longer “be warm,” so it would have no effect.

 For our discussion, we can think of a prime as a kind of setup that is immediately or nearly immediately followed by its payoff.